ainagari/scalar_adjs/README.md

 #### Obtaining sentences from ukwac

 `extract_ukwac_scalar.py` was used to find sentences in the ukwac corpus containing the scalar adjectives.
 To use it you need to download the ukwac corpus and specify its location with the flag `--corpus_dir`.
 The code for filtering out sentences containing Hearst patterns is not included in this repository.
 Feel free to contact me if you need it (see e-mail at the bottom).
+Note that the output of this script is not ready to be used with `extract_representations.py`.
+You need to select the sentences that will be used and put them in a format like that of the `data/selected_scalar_sentences.pkl` files.
+More information/scripts on this soon.

 #### Classification on SCAL-REL